silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/02_Using_authenticator_apps.md

 ## Installing an authenticator app

-Before you can setup MFA on your account you’ll need to install an authenticator app on your phone which supports Time-based One-Time Passwords (TOTP), such as:
+Before you can setup MFA on your account you'll need to install an authenticator app on your phone which supports Time-based One-Time Passwords (TOTP), such as:

 - [Authy](https://authy.com/download/)